ezsystems/ezplatform/INSTALL.md

 ## Prerequisite

   These instructions assume you have strong technical knowledge and have already installed PHP, web server & a database server with a corresponding clean database needed for this software.
-  For further information see: https://doc.ez.no/display/EZP/Requirements
+  For further information on requirements see: https://doc.ez.no/display/EZP/Requirements

 ## Install